Link is President

 It’s not only that Google shows links as their main offer.

 They also use links to find out which links are the most popular ones.

 Those links being shown are not the best or most relevant ones at times.
 Why then?

-Links are not only what makes the Web, otherwise disconnected documents would lie around on servers all over the place, links are also democratic.
+Otherwise disconnected documents would lie around on servers all over the place.
+Links are also democratic.